nickmccurdy/text_tools/help.md

-# What is Text Tools?
-Text Tools is a free tool for text manipulation.

-It can change the case of text, find and replace text, count words, and do tons of other stuff.

 # What is the goal of Text Tools?
 Text Tools is designed to be fast, easy to use, and powerful.